Addictions (Graduate Certificate)

 Dr. Barb Vesely firstname.lastname@example.org

-This certificate is offered on-campus and is also available for completion on-line.
+This graduate certificate is offered on-campus and is also available for completion on-line.

 - Our curriculum prepares you for the Minnesota License Alcohol and Drug (MLADC) comprehensive examination and to become credentialed as a Board Certified Counselor (BCC).

 - Prospective students should study additional details and forms on the LADC license process.

 - Careful attention will be given to previous work experience, academic background, scholarship, interpersonal skills, and commitment to the field of addictions.

 - Applications are reviewed once a year for a fall semester start.